MOHAMEDAAKIFASRAR/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+## STEP1:
-## STEP1.Import the necessary python packages using import statements.
+Import the necessary python packages using import statements.

+## STEP2:
-## STEP2.Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().
+Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().

+## STEP3:
-## STEP3.Split the dataset using train_test_split.
+Split the dataset using train_test_split.

+## STEP4:
-## STEP4.Calculate Y_Pred and accuracy.
+Calculate Y_Pred and accuracy.

+## STEP5:
-## STEP5.Print all the outputs.
+Print all the outputs.

+## STEP6:
-## STEP6.End the Program.
+End the Program.

 ## Program: